flowen/flowen/README.md

 /BIO
 🌍 Born in NL, travelled &amp; worked remotely for over 7 years.
-💬 Ping me about design, frontend-development, travel, fun and
+💬 Ping me about design, frontend-development, generated visuals and travel

 /FUN
 🔫 Was the #1 Q3f fragger for a while